DEXRON: 1973 – DEXRON-II(C)

-The original Dexron (B) fluid, as well as earlier GM transmission fluids, used sperm whale oil as an additive to coat internal transmission parts to prevent corrosion and rust.
-The U.S. Endangered Species Act banned the import of sperm whale oil, so the Dexron (B) fluid additive package had to be reformulated.
-In 1973, GM introduced Dexron-II(C) (GM Spec GM6032M).
+The original DEXRON (B) fluid, as well as earlier GM transmission fluids, used sperm whale oil as an additive to coat internal transmission parts to prevent corrosion and rust.
+The U.S. Endangered Species Act banned the import of sperm whale oil, so the DEXRON (B) fluid additive package had to be reformulated.
+In 1973, GM introduced DEXRON-II(C) (GM Spec GM6032M).

-Dexron-II(C) was composed of a more stable, less reactive, hydrocracked Group 2 base oil plus a revised additive package with corrosion and rust inhibitors such as Jojoba oil; however, the additive package caused problems with corrosion-prone solder in a relatively small number of GM's transmission fluid coolers.
-After discovering the corrosion problem, GM updated the fluid specification again and released Dexron-II(D) in 1975.
+DEXRON-II(C) was composed of a more stable, less reactive, hydrocracked Group 2 base oil plus a revised additive package with corrosion and rust inhibitors such as jojoba oil; however, the additive package caused problems with corrosion-prone solder in a relatively small number of GM's transmission fluid coolers.
+After discovering the corrosion problem, GM updated the fluid specification again and released DEXRON-II(D) in 1975.

-GM Dexron-II(C) licensed products have a license number on the container that begins with the letter C. Example: C-20109.
-This was the first GM ATF to advertise 50,000 miles between changes.
-This fluid is backward compatible with all previous Dexron fluids as well as the Type "A" Suffix "A", and the Type "A" fluids produced from 1949 to 1966.
+GM DEXRON-II(C) licensed products have a license number on the container that begins with the letter C. This was the first GM ATF to advertise 50,000 miles between changes.
+This fluid is backward compatible with all previous DEXRON fluids as well as the Type "A" Suffix "A", and the Type "A" fluids produced from 1949 to 1966.

 1975 – DEXRON-II(D)

-In 1975, GM released the Dexron-II(D) specification (GM6032M).
-Dexron-II(D) was composed of Group 2 base oil plus an additive package with alternative corrosion and rust inhibitors.
-The revised corrosion and rust inhibitors made the new fluid hygroscopic, which, while it was not a major problem in automatic transmissions, made Dexron II(D) unsuitable for other hydraulic systems in which it was commonly used.
-GM Dexron-II(D) licensed products have a license number on the container that begins with the letter D. Example: D-20002.
-This fluid is backward compatible with all previous Dexron fluids as well as the Type "A" Suffix "A", and the Type "A" fluids produced from 1949 to 1966.
+In 1975, GM released the DEXRON-II(D) specification (GM6032M).
+DEXRON-II(D) was composed of Group 2 base oil plus an additive package with alternative corrosion and rust inhibitors.
+The revised corrosion and rust inhibitors made the new fluid hygroscopic, which, while it was not a major problem in automatic transmissions, made DEXRON-II(D) unsuitable for other hydraulic systems in which it was commonly used.
+GM DEXRON-II(D) licensed products have a license number on the container that begins with the letter D. This fluid is backward compatible with all previous DEXRON fluids as well as the Type "A" Suffix "A", and the Type "A" fluids produced from 1949 to 1966.

 As a result of the 1973 OPEC Oil Embargo and fuel shortages, the U.S. government created the Corporate Average Fuel Economy (CAFE) regulations in 1975.
 The regulations were to be fully implemented by the 1978 model year.
 The automotive industry responded by changing to three typically unused transmission technologies: